keylow39/ffxi/Home.md

 Yes, the program can detect whether the player has aggro.

+**Why does the new version of the program crash?**

+1. Using an old user preference file may cause the program to crash.
+Delete the preference file and let the program generate a new one.

 **The program has caused my character to keeping running and I can't get him to stop.
 What should I do?**

 Shut down the program, restart it and re-hit the start button.